nikydix/nikydixcom-7810d/about.md

 These will be notes taking shape and starting to blossom.
 Idea's will be rapidly forming, and you may begin to find things helpful.

 <h3>Evergreen Notes</h3>

+These will probably be information and resources that can be donwloaded
 ---
 In the meantime, if you want to sign up to recieve emails with updates, please click here. *ADD LINK TO EMAIL SIGN UP**